hed-standard/hed-examples/docs/source/EventFileRestructuringQuickstart.md

 (more-complex-remodeling-anchor)=
 ### More complex remodeling

-In this section we go over a more complex example using the [**sub-0013_task-stopsignal_acq-seq_events.tsv**](./_static/data/sub-0013_task-stopsignal_acq-seq_events.tsv) events file of AOMIC-PIOP2 dataset available on [OpenNeuro](https://openneuro.org) as ds002790.
+This section discusses a complex example using the [**sub-0013_task-stopsignal_acq-seq_events.tsv**](./_static/data/sub-0013_task-stopsignal_acq-seq_events.tsv) events file of AOMIC-PIOP2 dataset available on [OpenNeuro](https://openneuro.org) as ds002790.
-The example uses the *split_event* restructuring command to convert this file from trial encoding to event encoding.
-In trial encoding each event marker represents all the information in a single trial, while event encoding includes event markers for each individual event within the trial.

 Here is an excerpt of the event file.

 (sample-remodeling-events-file-anchor)=
 ````{admonition} Excerpt from an event file from the stop-go task of AOMIC-PIOP2 (ds002790).